-When the Franklin Roosevelt administration and the 74th Congress enacted Social Security in 1935, the program did not include any health insurance provisions.
-This was in part because of the strong physician opposition to government-sponsored health insurance that had emerged during the progressive era and which still remained strong.
+When the Franklin Roosevelt administration and the Seventy-Fourth Congress enacted Social Security in 1935, the program did not include any health insurance provisions.
+They did so in part because of the strong physician opposition to government-sponsored health insurance that had emerged during the Progressive Era and that still remained strong.